onzfonz/comp227/src/content/6/en/part6a.md

 export default App
 ```

-There are a few things to note in the code.
+There are a few things to observe in the code.
 Previously the code dispatched actions by calling the dispatch method of the Redux store:

 ```js